20 Life Areas: Strategium Personal Score Test Results Revealed

 The predominance of the red zone and SPS less than 20 means that it is not optimal to develop a strategy immediately.
-First, you need to analyse your development trajectory.
+First, you need to analyse your life path.

-In this case, we recommend taking our free personal strategy development course.
+In this case, we recommend taking our free personal strategy development course (Module 1).

-An Introductory Course, which includes the full free course program and some additional lessons from Modules 2 and 3, will also be helpful.
-Such a program will allow you to outline the future strategy, as well as gain access to the road map, which will help you to develop a strategic plan by yourself.
+Our Personal Strategic Analysis Course (Module 2) will also be helpful.
+Such a program will allow you to outline the future strategy and gain access to the road map, which will help you develop a strategic plan by yourself.

-The predominance of the blue zone means that you can get maximum value developing a comprehensive strategic plan, rather than analysing your trajectory.
+The predominance of the blue zone means that you can get maximum value by developing a comprehensive strategic plan rather than analysing your trajectory.

 If your SPS is over 80, you are in the green area of the chart, which means two things.
 On the one hand, you have achieved excellent results; on the other hand, for some reason, you are satisfied with your life and do not set ambitious goals.

-High quality of life is good, but if you look closely, doesn’t that mean slowing down your development?
+High quality of life is good, but doesn’t that mean slowing down your development if you look closely?
 Thoroughly analyse your situation, and if you think that a low ambition problem does exist, you can work with psychologists or specialists in this field.

 Such work may include restarting your perspective, perception of the world and reassessing your achievements and claims.
-When you understand that there is something to strive for and open up new horizons for development, we recommend that you return to a personal strategy program.
+Finally, when you understand that there is something to strive for and open up new horizons for development, we recommend returning to the entire personal strategy program.

-If you have any questions or ambiguities about this interpretation of your SPS meaning, please contact us for clarification.
+If you have any questions or ambiguities about this interpretation of your SPS meaning, don’t hesitate to get in touch with us for clarification.

-The amplification factor is calculated from your data and takes into account the condition and prospects of your environment.
-The higher the gain, the more threatening the trends and the more critical it is for you to develop a personal strategic plan.
+The amplification factor is calculated on your data and considers the state and prospects of your environment.
+A high coefficient means dangerous trends around you, and developing a personal strategic plan is critical.

 For example, if your SPS=60, then developing a personal strategy may seem optional.
-If your amplification factor is greater than 2, it means that you are under the pressure of negative factors and trends in your external environment.
-The industry in which you work, your profession and your place of residence are degrading.
-That is why the need to develop a strategy increases significantly.
+However, if your amplification factor is greater than 2, it means that you are under the pressure of damaging factors and trends in your external environment.
+For example, the industry in which you work, your profession and your place of residence are degrading.
+That is why the need to develop a personal strategic plan increases significantly.

 A personal strategic recovery plan becomes mandatory, as the dynamics of your industry, profession and environment are dangerous for your future.